mailittlepony/mnist/docs/hyperparameters.md

 - **LR schedule:** Cosine decay functions as intended.

 ---
-Again fortunately and unfortunately for our experiments the results are pretty good so I just wanted to play around with the weigh decay to see if we could acheive even better generalization:
+Again fortunately and unfortunately for our experiments the results are pretty good so I just wanted to play around with the weight decay to see if we could acheive even better generalization (based on its formula):

 **Command:**
 ```bash